 Having to start from scratch, Michigan representative redoubled their efforts and spent the better part of 2019 trying to come to an agreement that would allow the nearly 10 million residents of Michigan access to online poker, sports betting, casino games, and more.

 On one of the last days of legislation in 2019, Governor Gretchen Whitmer signed a package of online gaming bills into law, paving the way for the return of regulated online poker to Michigan.

-While online poker is technically legal in Michigan, hands are not yet being dealt on the virtual felt.
-Unlike what took place in Pennsylvania, where it took two years before online poker was actually live, the expansion of online poker in Michigan is expected to take place at a much swifter pace.
-Deals between online poker operators and land based casinos are already being announced and with the Michigan Gaming Control Board offering applications for licenses just weeks after the bill was signed into law, many in the industry expect online poker to be up and running within 2020.
+Unlike what took place in Pennsylvania, where it took two years before online poker was actually live, the expansion of online poker in Michigan took place at a much swifter pace with PokerStars launching the first regulated online poker room in the state in January 2021.
+With deals between online poker operators and land-based casinos now in place, having been approved by the Michigan Gaming Control Board in 2020, many industry experts expect additional online poker offerings to roll out in 2021.